kingjulian24/arch/README.md

 ![Name virtual file and set max size][hd4]

-I'm use to having a UEFI boot partition so that's what I'll be installing.
+We'll be creating a [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) boot partition.
 We need to tell VirtualBox to boot with EFI.
 Select the newly created virtual and click on Settings at the top.
 Navigate to the system tab and check **Enable EFI (special OSes only)**.
 Hit **Ok** when finished.

 ![Enable efi in the virtual settings under system tab][efi]